shyhubb/note/README.md

-# Small project was bulit when i started learning spring boot
+Small project was built when i started learning spring boot